jiachenyee/Freeflow/README.md

 2. Sign out from your account

-   Ta[ on the profile picture found on the top right corner of the main page.
+   Tap [ on the profile picture found on the top right corner of the main page.
 Tap the "Log Out" button once redirected to the account page.

    <img src="assets/screenshots/profile.png" alt="Profile" width="200">